general-CbIC/poolex/docs/guides/getting-started.md

 The second argument is the function that takes the pid of the worker as the only parameter and performs the necessary actions.

 The third argument contains run options.
-Currently there is only one `timeout` option that tells to Poolex how long we can to wait for a worker on the call side.
+Currently, there is only one `timeout` option that tells Poolex how long we can wait for a worker on the call site.

 ```elixir
 iex> Poolex.start_link(pool_id: :agent_pool, worker_module: Agent, worker_args: [fn -> 5 end], workers_count: 1)